-- To provide ARL increased authority to manage human resources flexibilities.
+- Provide ARL increased authority to manage human resources flexibilities.

-- To provide recruitment and staffing processes that will assist ARL to hire and retain the best qualified employees.
+- Provide recruitment and staffing processes that will assist ARL to hire and retain the best qualified employees.

-- To enable ARL to compensate its employees equitably at a rate that is more competitive with the science and technology labor market.
+- Enable ARL to compensate its employees equitably at a rate that is more competitive with the science and technology labor market.

-- To provide a direct link between levels of individual performance and the compensation received.
+- Provide a direct link between levels of individual performance and the compensation received.